francesco-innocenti/francesco-innocenti.github.io/_posts/2025-04-09-Infinite-Widths-&-Depths-Part-III-The-Maximal-Update-Parameterisation.md

 ## TL;DR
 > **The Maximal Update Parameterisation**: roughly, $$\mu$$P and its extensions
 > are a prescription for how to scale common model knobs (such the initialisation
-> and the learning rate) such that the order of thefeature updates at each layer
+> and the learning rate) such that the order of the feature updates at each layer
 > does not vary with the model size (e.g. width and depth) while changing as
 > much possible (maximal feature learning).